A time-varying bivariate copula joint model for longitudinal and time-to-event data: Application to the PBC data

 \begingroup \endgroup

-Figure \ref{pbcbigplot} displays the predicted survival probabilities of subject 21 from the PBC dataset at $t=8.017,$ 9.008 and 9.618 by the PGJM, PTJM and PRJM models.
-It is noticeable that all the three models provide almost indistinguishable fitting for the longitudinal sub-model, while the predicted survival probabilities present huge differences among them.
+The first panel of Figure \ref{pbcbigplot} displays the predicted survival probabilities of subject 21 from the PBC dataset at $t=8.017,$ 9.008 and 9.618 by the PGJM, PT18JM and PRJM.
+It is noticeable that all the three models provide almost indistinguishable fitting for the longitudinal sub-model, while the predicted survival probabilities present obvious differences.
 To be more specific, all three models produce similar predictions in survival probabilities at $t=8.017,$ where the longitudinal observations scatter relatively evenly around the fitted curves.
-At $t=9.008,$ the new longitudinal observation is obviously lower than the fitted trajectories and the Pearson's correlation is quite strong at this time according to Figure \ref{rhotypbcbigplot}, thus results in more optimistic predictions in survival probabilities by the two bivariate functional copula joint models than the PRJM.
-On the contrary, at $t=9.618,$ where the Pearson's correlation remains strong, an updated longitudinal measurement higher than the fitted curves makes the two bivariate functional copula joint models produce lower predicted survival probabilities than the PRJM.
-In fact, the predictions by the PRJM remain relatively stable across time while the two bivariate functional copula joint models have more flexibility by accounting extra information from the large residuals if the correlation between the two sub-models is also strong at the same moment.
-Given the death time of this subject is at 10.013, the PGJM and PTJM provide more accurate prediction according to the last plot of Figure \ref{pbcbigplot}.
+At $t=9.008,$ the new longitudinal observation is obviously lower than the fitted trajectories and the Kendall's tau correlation is quite strong at this time according to Figure \ref{tautypbcbigplot}, thus results in more optimistic predictions in survival probabilities by the two time-varying bivariate copula joint models than the PRJM.
+On the contrary, at $t=9.618,$ where the Kendall's correlation remains strong, an updated longitudinal measurement higher than the fitted curves makes the two time-varying bivariate copula joint models produce lower predicted survival probabilities than the PRJM.
+Given the subject is still alive at $t=9.618$, the PGJM and PT18JM provide more accurate expected event times at 10.798 and 10.820 than that of PRJM at 12.627, since the death time of this subject is at 10.013.

+The second panel of Figure \ref{pbcbigplot} presents another example of subject 32, whose event time is censored at $t=14.215.$ Unlike subject 21, the longitudinal process of this subject experiences a downward trend.
+The fitted longitudinal trajectories of the three models are almost overlapped and their predicted survival probabilities are generally very similar over time, with an exception at $t=8.107$, where a relatively lower longitudinal observation make the PGJM and PT18JM raise their predicted survival probability more than that of PRJM.

+In fact, the predictions by the PRJM remain relatively stable across the time while the two time-varying bivariate copula joint models have more flexibility by accounting extra information from the large local variation if the correlation between the two sub-models is also strong at this moment.